juanmendez/learning-objective-c/README.md

-# treating properties and methods as private
+# Treating properties and methods as private

 Objective-C doesn't have any `private` modifier like in the case of other languages such as Kotlin.